 The large orange chicken price is the same ($11.20) in the Panda app, while the same order on GrubHub is $13.65 before you calculate a tip.
 There’s no need to pay more.

 You do end up paying a service fee on Panda Express orders that are made directly through the restaurant (around $3.95 depending on your order), so if you’re really wanting to save money, Panda Express pickup is a cheaper option.

 7. Save money (and leftovers) when you buy large Panda Express entrees instead of small portions.

 You might consider buying the biggest sizes on the Panda Express menu and refrigerate the leftovers — which are safe to eat for up to three days.

-Here’s why: large entrees and sides are about 4 times the size of a small, for only 2.4 times the price.
+Here’s why: large entrees and sides are about four times the size of a small, for only 2.4 times the price.

-8. Consider dividing your purchase into multiple orders so you can get extra Panda Express codes.
+8. Divide your purchase into multiple orders so you can get extra Panda Express codes.

 If you’re with someone or just ordering for more than yourself, you may as well divide the purchase into more than one order so you can get more opportunities to fill out Panda Express surveys and redeem more money-saving codes.

 9. A new Panda Express Rewards program is being tested at some locations.